 Once you have a high converting sales page, it’s time to start thinking about how to boost traffic, run Facebook ads, set up joint ventures, build your mailing list, and get more social traffic.

 It’s important that you get to this stage in the process before spending too much time setting up marketing strategies and spending money on ads.
 You only want to invest marketing dollars to promote a course when you already know is converting and meeting a need for your audience.

 If you follow each of the eight steps in the order described above, you will be well on your way to launching your course, and overcoming each obstacle in the process.

-For more tips on how to get started creating your own online course, download this free Thinkific guide to creating and selling online courses.
+For more tips on how to get started creating your own online course, download the free Thinkific guide to creating and selling online courses below.